oVirt/ovirt-imageio/docs/development.md

     make check

-When working on a specific component, best change to the component directory and run only the component test:
+During development, it is recommended to run the tests directly with
+tox:

-    cd common
+    cd daemon
     tox

 When working on a specific module, best run the specific module tests directly using tox:

-    tox -e py27 test/foo_test.py
+    tox -e test-py38 test/nbd_test.py

 You can also use -k to select only certain tests.
 Check all available options using:

-    tox -e py27 -- --help
+    tox -e test-py38 -- --help

+To list all test envs use:

+    tox -l

-## Using non-standard qemu version
+## Using local qemu builds

-Some tests run qemu-kvm.
-To your own qemu-kvm built from source, you can specify the path to qemu in the QEMU environment variable:
+Some tests run qemu-kvm or qemu-nbd.
+To run qemu or qemu-nbd built from source, you can change these environment variables:

-    QEMU=../../qemu/build/x86_64-softmmu/qemu-system-x86_64 tox -e py27
+    export QEMU=/home/username/src/qemu/build/x86_64-softmmu/qemu-system-x86_64
+    export QEMU_NBD=/home/username/src/qemu/build/qemu-nbd

+When you run the tests, they will use QEMU and QEMU_NBD from the environment variables.

 ## Submitting patches